-Selling to the U.S. Department of Defense – Attractiveness and challenges
+Selling to the U.S. Department of War – Attractiveness and challenges

-The U.S. Department of Defense (DoD) is one of the most sought-after buyers south of the border.
-In this article we discuss what makes the U.S. DoD so attractive and what Canadian exporters should know about pursuing opportunities with the U.S. military.
+The U.S. Department of War (DoW) is one of the most sought-after buyers south of the border.
+In this article we discuss what makes the U.S. DoW so attractive and what Canadian exporters should know about pursuing opportunities with the U.S. military.

-But it’s not sheer buying power that makes the DoD such a coveted customer.
-The DoD is always looking for new technology and solutions, offers transparent procurement, and is a disciplined buyer that pays reliably.
+But it’s not sheer buying power that makes the DoW such a coveted customer.
+The DoW is always looking for new technology and solutions, offers transparent procurement, and is a disciplined buyer that pays reliably.

 Canadian exporters looking to should invest some time and effort in building up their brand profile and try to carve out a distinct niche, advises Darren Boomer, Director, Contract Operations for Canadian Commercial Corporation.